pocketbeans/DLL-Export-Viewer-Html-Parser/README.md

-# DLL-Export-Viewer-Html-Parser
+# DLL Export Viewer - Html-Parser
-Parses .html file output of DLL Export Viewer, which can then be used to create a proxy DLL.
+Parses .html file output of DLL Export Viewer, which can then be used to create a proxy DLL for DLL hijacking.

 # Usage
 Use DLL Export Viewer to generate an html report of any DLL.
 Pass the html file to the python script and copy the return into your DLL project.